Azure-Samples/active-directory-xamarin-native-v2/2-With-broker/README.md

 - [Visual Studio 2019](https://aka.ms/vsdownload) with the **Mobile development with .NET** [workload](https://www.visualstudio.com/vs/visual-studio-workloads/):
 - An Internet connection
 - At least one of the following accounts:
-  - A Microsoft Account
+  - A Microsoft Account - you can get a free account by visiting [https://www.microsoft.com/en-us/outlook-com/](https://www.microsoft.com/en-us/outlook-com/).
-  - An Azure AD account
+  - An Azure AD account - you can get a free trial Office 365 account by visiting [https://products.office.com/en-us/try](https://products.office.com/en-us/try).
 - Setup [Xamarin.iOS for Visual Studio](https://docs.microsoft.com/en-us/xamarin/ios/get-started/installation/windows/introduction-to-xamarin-ios-for-visual-studio) (if you want to run the iOS app)

-You can get a Microsoft Account for free by choosing the Sign up option while visiting [https://www.microsoft.com/en-us/outlook-com/](https://www.microsoft.com/en-us/outlook-com/).
-You can get an Office365 office subscription, which will give you an Azure AD account, at [https://products.office.com/en-us/try](https://products.office.com/en-us/try).

-NOTE: If you want to run tha android broker scenario, steps 2-4 below are not optional because you will need to create an app inorder to properly configure the android broker redirect URI.

 ### Step 1:  Clone or download this repository